10 Paid Search & PPC Best Practices for 2020

 - What new metrics should we consider adding we haven’t thought about?
 How often do we need to see this data?

-Adding new data has no point unless it is actionable and will be used to make decisions on the account, so it’s not necessary to waste a lot of time in simply adding more data for the sake of it.
+Adding new data has no point unless it is actionable and will be used to make decisions on the account.
+Don’t waste time adding more data simply for the sake of it.

 10. Seek Collaboration

-If the PPC wheels keep spinning, going nowhere, it’s a time to step back and seek out friendly resources and second opinions.
+If the PPC wheels keep spinning but going nowhere, it’s time to step back to seek out friendly resources and second opinions.

-Much of the skill and science for PPC management is as unique as the individual or agency so there is no shortage of ideas.
+Much of the skill and science of PPC management is unique to the individual or agency, so there is no shortage of ideas to share between you.

-The Paid Search Association recently launched, with the goal of being a resource for paid ad managers globally.
+You can visit the Paid Search Association, a resource for paid ad managers worldwide, to make new connections and find industry events.

 Also, check out ebooks, experts on Twitter, and industry publications for resources and tips for motivation.

-Bonus tip: Be sure to read 10 Important PPC Trends to Watch in 2020, as it can further inform your 2020 plans!

 More Resources:

-- Ad Group Best Practices: How to Create & Structure Your Ad Groups
+- Structure Best Practices: How to Create Your Campaigns & Ad Groups

-- Avoid Targeting Pitfalls & Save Budget with 7 Paid Search Best Practices

 Image Credits

-All screenshots taken by author, November 2019
+Screenshot taken by author, July 2021